10 Best Lightweight Desktop Environment for Arch Linux

 ④ Deepin Desktop Environment

-Deepin DE is another great choice for a desktop environment to use with Arch because of its attractive interface along with its easy-to-use features.
-Windows and Mac users will definitely find Deepin as a good fit for their desktops while running Arch.
-Deepin’s user interface is highly customizable while being quick and responsive to commands.
+Deepin DE is another great choice for a gnome desktop environment to use with Arch because of its attractive interface along with its easy-to-use features.
+Windows and Mac users will definitely find Deepin OS as a good fit for their desktops while running Arch.
+Deepin’s user interface is highly customizable while being quick and responsive to command lines.

 How to install Deepin on Arch?
 Click on this link.